bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 authors:
   - Vegard Veiset
 ---
 Who doesn’t love flashy fun things!
-LibGDX is a library that makes it easy and fun to work with graphics in Java.
+[LibGDX](https://libgdx.badlogicgames.com) is a library that makes it easy and fun to work with graphics in Java. ...more about LibGDX...

 But what about Kotlin, how does LibGDX work with Kotlin and how can we use it?

-# ktx
+# Introducing LibKTX

-KTX Is a wrapper library to make LibGDX idiomatic Kotlin.
+Using LibGDX with Kotlin can feel a little bit dated and clunky, it is a Java framework after all, not a framework tailored for Kotlin.
+To make LibGDX feel more idiomatic to Kotlin we are lucky enough to have a library to help us with that; [ktx](https://github.com/libktx/ktx) is a library aimed to make libGDX feel like a Kotlin framework.
+It's still LibGDX, just with syntax that feels more natural in Kotlin.

 # Project setup

+Enough with the introduction, lets make a game!

-While libgdx supports multiple platforms we will only be focusing on making a small game for a desktop environment.
-To get started we need an empty gradle kotlin project.
+While LibGDX supports multiple platforms, with this blogpost, we will focus on making a small game for a desktop environment.
+To get started we need an empty gradle Kotlin project.
+Fire up your favorite editor and create a Kotlin project.

-We add the dependencies we need for libgdx and ktx.
+We add the dependencies we need for LibGDX and LibKTX.
 Your gradle file should look something like this:

 ```gradle
 plugins {